 For each cell in the Activated Cells to Be Updated List IE of the GNB-DU RESOURCE CONFIGURATION message, the gNB-DU shall store the resource configuration contained in the IAB-DU Cell Resource Configuration-Mode-Info IE and use it when performing scheduling in compliance with TS 38.213 [31].

 If the Child-Node List IE is included in the GNB-DU RESOURCE CONFIGURATION message, for each child-node indicated by the gNB-CU UE F1AP ID IE and gNB-DU UE F1AP ID IE, and for each cell served by this child node indicated by the NR CGI IE in the Child-Node Cells List IE, the gNB-DU shall store the received information and use this information for scheduling, in compliance with TS 38.213 [31], clause 14.

+For frequency domain multiplexing in IAB, the gNB-DU includes the RB Set Size IE, the RB Set SCS IE, and the IAB HSNA Slot Configuration List IE in the GNB-DU RESOURCE CONFIGURATION ACKNOWLEDGE message.
+If the RB Set Size IE, the RB Set SCS IE, and the IAB HSNA Slot Configuration List IE are include in the GNB-DU RESOURCE CONFIGURATION ACKNOWLEDGE message, the gNB-CU shall, if supported, consider the received information for frequency domain multiplexing.

 -------------------------------------------Change 2-------------------------------------------